salcedoe/MtMdocs/docs/imageProcessing/ImageSegmentation.md

 The simplest way to threshold is to choose a cut-off and then apply a logical operation.

 For example, the space pixels in the moon image all have an intensity of 0.
 You can confirm this by "Zooming to Pixels" in the **`imageViewer`**: in the imageViewer "Viewer" tab, under the "ZOOM" section, select "Zoom to Pixels" in the pop-up menu.
-Be sure that the "Show Pixels Values" checkbox is checked.
+Be sure that the "Show Pixel Values" checkbox is checked.

 ![Zoomed in image][img-pixel-region]{width=800px}